Don't let shyness keep you away from this popular Latin dance

 At her studio in Austin, Sleeper teaches one of the hottest styles of salsa currently sweeping the nation: "rueda de casino," or "casino wheel."
 The arrangement is another good option for beginners, she says, because it's a high-spirited group effort, "kind of like Cuban square dancing," and a great aerobic workout.
 In this style, dancers form a circle and change partners every few seconds, and the quick pace and coordination create an intense camaraderie among the students, Sleeper says.
 "We all support each other, we all make mistakes, and we all have fun," she says.
 "By the end of the class you can't tell who didn't know how to do the dance before they came in."

-Back in fog-bound San Francisco, Gabriel Romero encourages anyone with an urge to explore the world of salsa to act on it.
-"They should do it if for no other reason than to explore the side of themselves that may just want to come out," he says.
-From what he's seen, he adds, "everyone has a little salsa in there."
+Back in fog-bound San Francisco, Gabriel Romero has encouraged anyone with an urge to explore the world of salsa to act on it.
+"They should do it if for no other reason than to explore the side of themselves that may just want to come out," he said.
+From what he's seen, he adds, "everyone has a little salsa in there...There's a little salsa in all of us."

 Interviews with Gabriel Romero, a salsa instructor in San Francisco, California; Sandra Moro Sleeper, a salsa instructor in Austin, Texas; and with Hosung Lee, a salsa student and dancer in San Francisco.